Creating a Brand in 11 Simple Steps

 There are some basic things it’s always worth paying for, including:

 - Your logo – nothing says shady like a weird, grainy, or downright ugly logo.
 It’s worth getting someone to design it properly!
-It doesn’t have to cost you a bomb either, if you use a site like Fiverr to design your logo.
+It doesn’t have to cost you a bomb either, if you use a site like Tailor Brands to design your logo.
+In fact, we even have an exclusive 25% discount code to use on any Tailor Brands plan.
+Just enter WBE25 at checkout to get 25% off!

 - Your website – whether you pay a developer or build your own using a website builder, your website is worth investing in.